anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 ## Design of the application

 We will create a CLI that asks for master password and auxiliary input to produce derived password.
-The password is going to by pasted to our buffer.
+The password is going to be pasted to our clipboard buffer.
 So that we can Copy paste it in the browser window that asks for it.

 ## Include github dependency to stack

-With argon2 we face the problems.
+With `argon2` we face the problems.
 As we can not use it on stack directly.
-Stack keeps it's own versions of some subset of the hackage.
+Stack keeps it's own versions of some subset of the Hackage.
 The rest of the libraries we need to specify in the `extra-deps` field of the `stack.yaml` file.
 For our task we need to add to `stack.yaml`: